TomasLira/Algorithms/Problems/questions.md

    Find the shortest cycle (or **girth**) in an undirected or directed graph.
 Use all-pairs shortest path algorithms (e.g., Floyd-Warshall) to compute cycles by identifying paths that return to the starting vertex.
    - **Time Complexity**:
    O(V³) using Floyd-Warshall or O(V * (V + E)) with BFS for each vertex in unweighted graphs.

+54. Maximum Increase in Minimum Spanning Tree Cost
+- **Description**:
+  Given a connected, undirected graph with weighted edges, identify the edge whose removal would cause the largest increase in the cost of the minimum spanning tree (MST).

+- **Time Complexity**:
+  Depends on the approach:
+  - **O(E log V)** for constructing the MST (e.g., using Kruskal's or Prim's algorithm).
+  - Additional complexity to evaluate the impact of edge removal.

+55. Algorithms to Filter Vertices Based on Tree Properties

+- **Description**:
+  Given a graph G = (V, E), a rooted tree  T derived from G, and a list  L_1 containing vertices of the tree:
+  Write three algorithms that return a list L_2, containing vertices such that a vertex is in  L_2 if and only if it is in L_1 or:
+  - (a) Has an odd number of descendants in L_2.
+  - (b) Has an odd number of ancestors in L_2 .
+  - (c) Has an odd number of older siblings in  L_2.

+- **Time Complexity**:
+  Dependent on the tree traversal and list update methods.
+For efficient solutions:
+  - **O(V + E)** with a single DFS for computing descendants, ancestors, or siblings.